amit221/mongodb-denormalized-data-sync/README.md

 <h2>Notice</h2>
 <strong>mongodb-data-sync is still experimental and hasn't been tested on production yet</strong>

+<h2>Pros and cons of having duplicate data in multiple collection </h2>

+<h4>pros</h4>
+1. you won't have to do joins.
+2. you can do index on all the fields.
+3. faster and easier searching and sorting

+<h4>cons</h4>
+1. having duplicate data means more storage usage.
+2. hard do maintenance and keep in track all the connections(this is what mongodb-data-sync comes to solve).
+3. add write operations, every update will have to update multiple collections

 <h2>requirements</h2>
 <ul>
 <li>MongoDB v3.6 or higher replaica set </li>